BrighterCommand/Brighter/docs/adr/0009-expose-request-context.md

 ## Consequences

 The API for the our CommandProcessor has increased complexity because an new question becomes "do I need a RequestContext".
-By making this an optional parameter we can ease the burdern of understanding this - just fall back on the library to do something sensible if you don't provide it (in our case either create it in the Dispatcher or in the CommandProcessor depending on context).
+By making this an optional parameter we can ease the burden of understanding this - just fall back on the library to do something sensible if you don't provide it (in our case either create it in the Dispatcher or in the CommandProcessor depending on context).

 For more advanced use cases it does prevent the need to users to overload their Request classes with context information that is not part of the request itself.
 This is particularly useful for cross cutting concerns such as authentication and authorization.